awsdocs/amazon-rekognition-developer-guide/doc_source/api-video.md

 }
 ```

 The input parameter `Video` provides the video file name and the Amazon S3 bucket to retrieve it from\. `NotificationChannel` contains the Amazon Resource Name \(ARN\) of the Amazon SNS topic that Rekognition Video notifies when the video analysis request finishes\.
 The Amazon SNS topic must be in the same AWS region as the Rekognition Video endpoint that you're calling\. `NotificationChannel` also contains the ARN for a role that allows Rekognition Video to publish to the Amazon SNS topic\.
 You give Amazon Rekognition publishing permissions to your Amazon SNS topics by creating an IAM service role\.
-For more information, see [Giving Rekognition Video Access to Your Amazon SNS Topics](api-video-roles.md)\.
+For more information, see [Configuring Rekognition Video](api-video-roles.md)\.

 You can also specify an optional input parameter, `JobTag`, that allows you to identify the job in the completion status that's published to the Amazon SNS topic\.